adambard/learnxinyminutes-docs/tcl.html.markdown

 # An embedded script may be composed of multiple commands, the last of which provides
-# the result for the substtution:
+# the result for the substitution:
 set greeting $greeting[
     incr i
     incr i
     incr i
 ]
 puts $greeting ;# The output is "Salutations3"

 # Every word in a command is a string, including the name of the routine, so
 # substitutions can be used on it as well.
 Given this variable